Table of Contents

 Tenants have the legal right to withhold rent when the landlord fails to maintain habitable conditions.

 This is what’s called an Affirmative Defense to an unlawful detainer.

 Filing Bed Bug Lawsuits Against Landlords

 Disclaimer: Consult with a licensed attorney at law before considering taking any action to court.
-Information found on this page is informational, not legal advice.

 Who Pays For Bed Bug Treatment